mbuilov/gtparser/README.md

 For such grammars, it may be easier to implement parsing rules by hand, over than using parser generator like Bison.

-To use these functions, source text should be available as a read-only raw array of chars in one-byte encoding, for example in utf-8.
+To use these functions, source text should be available as a read-only raw array of bytes in utf-8 or other ascii-based encoding (for example latin1 or cp1251).

 Large text files may be mmap()'ed to a memory region before parsing.